 I think, over the course of OTAs, what was awesome was being able to be in all of those quarterback meetings.
 I felt like Justin got a lot better.
 I felt like he learned a lot more about not only our offense but our defense.
 I could say, "Hey, this is why, offensively, we really like this.
 This is why we do this, because it's really good against this."
-When you can speak that part of "defensive coach."
+When you can speak that part of the language, it's not like you're some sort of "defensive coach."
 You're just his coach.
 Right?
 And I think that's just a goal of mine was to establish, "I'm a coach.
-Not just a defensive coach."
+Not just a defensive coach.
 I'm his coach, just like I'm Derwin James' coach.
 And I've really enjoyed that.